I cooked an organic turkey this year – differences noted | Anyone else shift to organic for Christmas Dinner 2012

 So how was my Simple Truth Organic Turkey compared with other non-organic turkeys I have cooked?

 It lost a lot less fluid whilst cooking, still looked very presentable and cooked a lot quicker than other non-organic turkeys I have baked.

 The juice made delicious gravy.
 (Didn’t use the giblets, not my bag baby).

 We moved house in September and this is the first time I’ve cooked a whole turkey in this particular range which is much more efficient than the range I cooked with previously.

 The faster cooking could have been from a more efficient oven, although I did cook a non-organic turkey breast for Thanksgiving in the same range and it took the same amount of time as I’ve previously experienced.

 Everyone enjoyed it, including me.
 Other turkeys have tasted good too.
 I guess if I want to be completely sure about my turkey I need to go to a local farm and choose one there.

 Love to hear your turkey tips and from anyone else who cooked an organic turkey or any other type of dish for Christmas Day.
-Comments and information sharing always appreciated.
+Comments and information sharing are always appreciated.

 Sarah is an Intuitive Coach and regularly gives a special type of intuitive reading called an Akashic Records Reading.
 Download the free brochure about all 12 readings here.
 Join the client portal to chat with Sarah directly.